-- Define your topic.
 You will obtain higher response rates if you develop a survey that is concise.
 Create a list of issues, questions, ideas, presumptions, etc. that you want to gain insight into.
 Ensure that this information is not available from other sources before beginning the survey process.

-- Identify a sample of respondents.
 You typically do not have to survey all respondents but can survey just a sample of potential respondents.
 Your sample should be specific, for example, when surveying students, target only to the relevant group of students not all students.
 Sample only as many students as needed to ensure a reasonable sampling error.
 This will also help control the number of times students are asked to complete surveys.
 Also, students are more likely to respond when they understand the relevance and importance of the survey questions to them.
 In addition, it is important to minimize the number of surveys that any individual student might be asked to complete.
 This will help ensure that response rates do not drop to unacceptable levels for all surveys and that students do not view their official email address as a source of unwanted and unneeded messages.

-- Develop questions, introduction and plan for follow up.
 The main suggested guideline in developing question items is to keep in mind what kind of information each and every question will give you.
 If you cannot come up with a concrete answer, you should drop the item.
 Generally, you should not keep question items in your survey simply because you think they might come in handy at some point.
 Other suggested guidelines include:

 - Aim for brevity and simplicity.